2.1 Lab Goals

 2.3.3 Scientific Calculators

-# Let's examine the values in the "population" column
+# Let's print all the values in the "population" column

 print(df_city_pop$population)